dragonxtek/docker-masterpdfeditor/README.md

 Save the container as masterpdf:lastest

-Give read permissions to masterpdf file and copy it in /usr/bin
+Give execution permissions to masterpdf file and copy it into /usr/bin

     chmod +x masterpdfeditor
     sudo cp masterpdfeditor /usr/bin